right-rudder/eagleair/src/content/programs/private-pilot.md

 ### Career Changers & Retirees

 You've spent decades in other professions and want to **pursue your passion for aviation**.
-It's never too late—M2A trains pilots from ages 17 to 70+.
+It's never too late—Eagle Aircraft trains pilots from ages 17 to 70+.

 ### Business Owners & Professionals